mohanaharikaayesetty-cpu/HR-ANALYTICS---Employee-Attrition-Dashboard/README.md

   Built interactive dashboards in Excel, Tableau, and Power BI.
 - Visualization & Insights :
   Created charts and reports to highlight key findings and business insights.

+  ## 🔍 Key Insights
+- 📊 Attrition varies across departments and job roles.
+- 💰 Lower income is associated with higher attrition.
+- ⚖️ Better work-life balance contributes to employee retention.
+- 🚀 Lack of promotions increases the likelihood of employee turnover.

+##✅ Conclusion

+Using Excel, SQL, Tableau, and Power BI, the project identified key factors affecting employee attrition and provided actionable insights to improve employee retention, satisfaction, and HR decision-making. 🚀📈👥